-Translated word lists are a universal support available on the Mathematics MCAs that may allow students to access the meaning of unfamiliar words in test items.
 Translated word lists provide direct one-to-one translations of terms in a student's target language.
 They are most helpful for multilingual learners who are literate in the target language and have encountered the translated terms during instruction.
 This may include English learners (ELs), former ELs, or students in immersion or dual-language programs.